Tap Water Enema

 Deaths have been reported from the use of fleet enemas in elderly patients and fragile individuals; it is not advised to take a fleet enema if you are in fragile condition.

 One fleet enema may not cause any noticeable disturbance in young, healthy individuals, but multiple consecutive enemas or more than one fleet enema in a 24hr period will significantly increase the risks.
-With such a wide variety of safe enemas that can be used at home, there is no need to resort to using a fleet enema.
+With such a wide variety of safe enemas that can be used at home, there is no need to resort to using fleet which is a potentially dangerous enema solution.

 Soap Sud Enema